|

 Click Ssh & Preview on the

-Environment page to drop into the VM from your local
+Environment page to drop into the sandbox from your

-terminal, VS Code, or Cursor.
-Install packages, edit
+local terminal, VS Code, or Cursor.
+Install packages,

 |